A Voice for Warriors in Washington, DC

 Previous WWP research found that women warriors experience certain challenges, such as military sexual trauma (MST), anxiety, and depression at higher rates than male warriors.
 WWP developed the Women Warriors Initiative to better understand these issues and advocate for women warriors who have served our nation.

-After surveying nearly 5,000 women warriors and holding more than a dozen roundtable discussions, the WWP Government Affairs and Research teams prepared a report and executive summary of the findings and policy-centered recommendations to combat these challenges.
+After surveying nearly 5,000 women warriors and holding more than a dozen roundtable discussions, the WWP Government Affairs and Warrior Research teams prepared a report of the findings and policy-centered recommendations to combat these challenges.

 Veteran Policy Issues

-Wounded Warrior Project constantly explores and advocates for veteran policy that specifically addresses the challenges that veterans face in order to find long-term solutions.
-We aim to improve current veteran policy issues by using insights and feedback from warriors to fight for initiatives that make a real difference.
+Wounded Warrior Project constantly explores and advocates for veteran policy that specifically addresses the challenges that veterans face to find long-term solutions.
+We aim to improve current veteran policy issues by using data driven insights and feedback from warriors to fight for initiatives that make a real difference.

 Learn more about policies affecting veterans and our current legislative priorities here.